-Fareed speaks with Malcolm Gladwell, longtime ‘New Yorker’ staff writer and best-selling author of ‘The Tipping Point’ and ‘Outliers’ about American college football.
+On Thursday, President Barack Obama is holding a 'concussions summit' to discuss the issue of concussion in youth sports.
+Last year, Fareed spoke with Malcolm Gladwell, longtime ‘New Yorker’ staff writer and best-selling author of ‘The Tipping Point’ and ‘Outliers’ about American college football.
 In the first part, Gladwell makes the argument that college football is little different from dog fighting.
 Watch the video for the full exchange.
-For more GPS interviews, visit iTunes to download the full show.

 You compare football to dog fighting.
 Why?

 Yes, I did a piece for The New Yorker a couple of years ago where I said it.
 This was at the time when, remember, Michael Vick, was convicted of dog fighting.
 And to me, that was such a kind of, and the whole world got up in arms about this.
 How could he use dogs in a violent manner, in a way that compromised their health and integrity?